slinkity/slinkity/docs/src/docs/component-shortcodes.md

 {% raw %}{% react 'components/DisplayAllTheThings' 'date' page.date
 'url' page.url 'fileSlug' page.fileSlug %}{% endraw %}
 ```

+Injecting components into templates is nice... but what if we want to build the entire route using a component framework?

 ### [Learn about page-level components →](/docs/component-pages-layouts)